Course Content

 • About 1.4 billion people (more than any country except China).

-• Many languages, including Hindi and English, plus regional languages like Tamil, Telugu, Bengali, Marathi, Punjabi, and many others.
+• Many languages, including Hindi and English, plus regional languages like Tamil, Telugu, Bengali, Marathi, Punjabi, Gujarati, Urdu, Kannada, and many more.

 India is famous for:

-• Cricket, which is very popular with kids.
+• Cricket, which is very popular with kids and adults alike.

 Main Regions of India